Product School

 Quantitative data is anything that can be quantified, like how users are interacting with the product, what they’re clicking on, how long a session lasts.
 You can also gather quantitative data by asking users to rate a feature out of 10, or working out your NPS score.

-Qualitative data involves answering more open ended questions.
+Qualitative data involves answering more open-ended questions.
 After all, you’re building products for humans.
 Emotions are always going to be a factor in people’s purchasing decisions.
 You may find that your target customers prefer your competitor even though your product is cheaper/faster, just because they like the feel of it.

 So why is it so important to have a balance of these two types of information?